Products

 Compliance gaps.

-Regulators in some jurisdictions don't recognize a roaming SIM as a domestic connection, creating audit findings around data residency, lawful intercept, and operator-of-record obligations.
+A roaming SIM is not always treated as a domestic connection, which can create questions around data residency, lawful intercept, and operator-of-record obligations.

 Audit-trail blind spots